ashutoshmjain/gita/src/mathuraChap01.md

 > He got the answer only when multiple suicide attempts were rejected.
 In a way "fate " itself paved his path.
 Over time, `Bramhrishi` put this attack behind him.
 A mishap - he thought- was the law of nature - `Prarbdha`.

-He rebuilt the congregation ground up and brought his focus to newborn `Parasara`.
+He rebuilt the congregation ground up and brought his focus to newborn `Parāśara`.
 He had only one "take-away" from the incident - there must be a fallback option in case such a disaster struck again.
 Writing the scriptures was one such option but how could someone scribe vast knowledge on temple walls and what if someone burnt the temples!

 The pen and the ink were still couple generations in the future ..
 ## 1.3